Insality/druid/api/druid_instance_api.md

 ```

 Set blacklist components for input processing.
-If blacklist is not empty and component contains in this list,
+If blacklist is not empty and component is contained in this list,
-component will be not processed on input step DruidInstance
+component will be not processed on the input step DruidInstance

 - **Parameters:**
 	- `blacklist_components` *(table|druid.component[])*: The array of component to blacklist